 Community state forecasting skill

 Our approach for creating simultaneous predictions of species responses and shared ecosystem variability to ocean conditions shows promise for developing near-term forecasts of community state.
-Our forecasts are based on outputs from the CCE ROMS, which have been used to examine how oceanographic processes affect fish recruitment variability (Tolimieri et al. 2018, Haltuch et al. 2020) and productivity (Siegelman-Charbit et al. 2016), species habitat suitability (Abrahms et al. 2018, Cimino et al. 2020), and species spatial distributions (Muhling et al. 2019, 2020).
-The CCE ROMS also supports nowcasts of species distributions based on observed ocean conditions (Hazen et al. 2017, 2018, Welch et al. 2019).
-Moreover, multiple efforts are underway in the CCE and other coastal systems to use ROMS outputs to develop short-term forecasts of ocean conditions for uptake by scientists, managers, and other end-users (Siedlecki et al. 2016, Kaplan et al. 2016, Jacox et al. 2020, Malick et al. 2020).
+Our forecasts are based on outputs from the CCE ROMS, which have been used to examine how oceanographic processes affect fish recruitment variability [81,82] and productivity [83], species habitat suitability [84,85], and species spatial distributions [86,87].
+The CCE ROMS also supports nowcasts of species distributions based on observed ocean conditions [88,89,90].
+Moreover, multiple efforts are underway in the CCE and other coastal systems to use ROMS outputs to develop short-term forecasts of ocean conditions for uptake by scientists, managers, and other end-users [35,91,92,93].
 Here, we were able to create forecasts of community state and several individual species parameters one year in advance based on observations of a single climate variable (nitrate flux).
-Forecast lead times could be extended further by using forecasts of ocean conditions rather than observed conditions, and ocean temperatures in the CCE can be skillfully forecast months to a year in advance, with particularly high skill in the late winter and spring (Jacox et al. 2019).
+Forecast lead times could be extended further by using forecasts of ocean conditions rather than observed conditions, and ocean temperatures in the CCE can be skillfully forecast months to a year in advance, with particularly high skill in the late winter and spring [94].
 Future extensions of our work will evaluate whether different combinations of climate variables and time lags might improve our forecasting skill.

 Using DFA to forecast attributes of community structure in the CCE allows us to create simultaneous forecasts of trends, or ‘ecosystem state’, and raw time series.
 Our approach could also be applied individually to each dataset in our analysis to generate taxa-specific indicators (e.g., seabird productivity, juvenile fish abundance), though these forecasts would be expected to differ from those with the entire CCE dataset.
-Similarly, if ecosystem states were not a focus of inference, alternative forecast models could be applied (e.g., ARIMA or non-parametric models, Ward et al. 2014).
-Forecasts for individual time series from the DFA models used here can be seen as a mixture of the AR forecast on the estimated trends (Fig. 6), and linear effects of forecasted climate variables on each time series (Fig. 5).
+Similarly, if ecosystem states were not a focus of inference, alternative forecast models could be applied (e.g., ARIMA or non-parametric models) [67].
+Forecasts for individual time series from the DFA models used here can be seen as a mixture of the AR forecast on the estimated trends (Fig 9), and linear effects of forecasted climate variables on each time series (Fig 8).
 Species that have strong associations or loadings on the trend and estimated climate effects that are large in magnitude (e.g., market squid, Pacific sanddabs, shortbelly rockfish Sebastes jordani) are expected to have the most accurate predictions, while those species with weak loadings and weaker effects of climate variables (e.g., California smoothtongue (Leuroglossus stilbius) are expected to have poorer forecast performance.